The Trans-Siberian Railway

 "Those that have had the privilege to visit Mongolia say that they are struck by its breathtaking scenery as well as the warmth and welcome of its people – and my stay in Khustaii does not disappoint.
 Heading out into the rolling hills beyond my camp accommodation on horseback is a wonderful way to take in the magnificent scenery.
 After the noise and life of Beijing, it's a stark but tranquil contrast.
 When the horses do finally come down onto lower ground for food and water as the sun begins to set, the sight is simply beautiful and very moving.

 "My accommodation for the evening is a warm and cosy ger with a wood-burning stove at its heart, which is kept well attended by Degii, my host.
-Although she speaks little English, she's fascinated to see an English girl travelling on her own and ensures that I am kept well fed and warm throughout my stay, even slipping in at 5am to relight the fire before I wake up.
+Although she speaks little English, she's fascinated to see an English girl traveling on her own and ensures that I am kept well fed and warm throughout my stay, even slipping in at 5am to relight the fire before I wake up.
 For someone who strangely does not sleep well abroad, it's one of the most peaceful and restful nights I've ever spent away from home and leaves me refreshed and ready to board the train to Russia the following day.

 This quaint town, made up of a few larger hotels and a myriad of other tiny but decorative wooden 'gingerbread' houses, is nestled in between two pine-covered valleys and is where many Russians themselves choose to relax.

-Indeed there is a legend that Lake Baikal emanates some sort of mystical energy that will refresh the soul of even the most world-weary traveller.
+Indeed there is a legend that Lake Baikal emanates some sort of mystical energy that will refresh the soul of even the most world-weary traveler.
 Whilst I don't know if this is true, the entire town does have a general air of relaxed sleepiness that is highly contagious!

 On board the train